An article in today’s Observer describes a batch of Sassoon manuscripts, coming up for sale at a London auction-house.

 Why might Sassoon have cut this poem from his collected works?
 Maybe because of the last four lines.

 The first eight give a graphic and very effective picture of the drunken boaster, his cruelty and his macho attitudes.
 The end of the poem, though, takes a different tack.
 Now, rather than criticising the soldier for being too macho, he attacks him for being not manly enough, for dodging the front line when ‘orders looked unwholesome’.
 It’s the conventional cliché that the bully is under his bluster bound to be a coward, which is by no means always true, I think.
 It draws a very conventional contrast between the ‘good’ soldier who suffers and endures, and the ‘bad’ one who swaggers – once again, something of a cliché.

 Some novelists of the twenties dealt with the murder of prisoners more subtly.
-In Wilfrid Ewart’s Way of Revelation (1921) for instance, Eric is presented as the exemplary soldier, until this worrying passage:
+In Wilfrid Ewart’s novel Way of Revelation (1921) for instance, Eric is presented as the exemplary soldier, until this worrying passage: